Restriction theorems for $\mu$-(semi)stable framed sheaves: Introduction

+We follow rather closely the approach chosen by Huybrechts and Lehn in their book \cite{book:huybrechtslehn2010} to study Gieseker and $\mu$-semistability conditions for pure sheaves.
+As they do in \cite{book:huybrechtslehn2010}, we study the (relative) Harder-Narasimhan filtration and the Jordan-H\"older filtration for the polynomial (semi)stability condition (see from Section 3 to Section 8).
+A careful check shows that similar results hold also for the $\mu$-semistability condition (cf. Remark \ref{rem:results} and the subsequent theorem).
+Moreover, unlike \cite{art:huybrechtslehn1995-I, art:huybrechtslehn1995-II}, where a theory of framed sheaves for a smooth projective irreducible variety over an algebraically closed field of characteristic zero is developed, the ambient space is for us a projective scheme over such a field, unless otherwise stated.
+To introduce suitable (semi)stability conditions depending on Hilbert polynomials, only the projectivity condition is needed.

 Each section of the paper starts with a summary which describes when the results in the framed case coincide with the corresponding ones in the nonframed case or when there are unexpected phenomena.
-We refer to the book \cite{book:huybrechtslehn2010} of Huybrechts and Lehn for the nonframed case.
+We refer to \cite{book:huybrechtslehn2010} for the nonframed case.